joerx/gitmirror/Readme.md

 # Tool to Mirror Git Repos to AWS CodeCommit

+Dangerously flawed and incomplete git repo mirroring tool.
+DO NOT USE THIS!

 ## SSH Access to AWS CodeCommit

 For Linux/MacOS Please follow the instructions in [this guide][1]